-The monthly climatological background albedo (in absence of snow) is interpolated to the model grid from the $1^{\circ} \times 1^{\circ}$ resolution data by Dorman and Sellers (1989).
-The fields for January, April, July and October are shown in Fig. 9.12, Fig. 9.13, Fig. 9.14, and Fig. 9.15.
+The fields for January, April, July and October are shown in Fig. 10.12, Fig. 10.13, Fig. 10.14, and Fig. 10.15.
 To obtain a smooth evolution in time, the model does a linear interpolation between successive months, assuming that the monthly field applies to the 15th of the month.
 The model adapts the background albedo over water, ice and snow as documented in the chapter on radiation.

-Figure 9.12 Climatological background albedo for January.
+Figure 10.12 Climatological background albedo for January.

-Figure 9.13 Climatological background albedo for April.
+Figure 10.13 Climatological background albedo for April.

-Figure 9.14 Climatological background albedo for July.
+Figure 10.14 Climatological background albedo for July.

-Figure 9.15 Climatological background albedo for October.
+Figure 10.15 Climatological background albedo for October.

-9.9 AEROSOLS
+10.9 AEROSOLS

 Aerosols are considered in the model following Tanre et al. (1984).
-The continental, maritime, urban and desert aerosols are geographically distributed over ice-free land, open sea, industrialized area and desert using a bi-Gaussian horizontal filter of radius 2000 km to get overlapping distributions of each aerosol type, with a maximum optical thickness of 0.2, 0.05, 0.1, and 1.9, respectively (see Figs. 9.16 (a)-(d) for the geographical distributions and Fig. 9.16 (e) for the corresponding profiles).
-Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.045 are added to the previous amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
-The transition from troposphere to stratosphere is obtained by multiplication of the background values with $1 - L{stratos}$ and $L{stratos}$ respectively (see Fig. 9.16 (e)).
+The continental, maritime, urban and desert aerosols are geographically distributed over ice-free land, open sea, industrialized area and desert using a bi-Gaussian horizontal filter of radius 2000 km to get overlapping distributions of each aerosol type, with a maximum optical thickness of 0.2, 0.05, 0.1, and 1.9, respectively (see Figs. 10.16 (a)-(d) for the geographical distributions and Fig. 10.16 (e) for the corresponding profiles).
+Well-mixed (vertically and horizontally) tropospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.03 and stratospheric background aerosols with an optical thickness of 0.045 are added to the previous amounts with a rate of change of optical thickness with pressure of 0.037 and 0.233 /atm respectively.
+The transition from troposphere to stratosphere is obtained by multiplication of the background values with $1 - L{\rm stratos}$ and $L{\rm stratos}$ respectively (see Fig. 10.16 (e)).

-Figure 9.16 Distribution of (a) maritime and (b) continental type aerosols.
+Figure 10.16 Distribution of (a) maritime and (b) continental type aerosols.